afeins19/obsdian/classNotes/Research/reads/Empowering Time Series Analysis/Notes.md

 - Company profiles/descriptions
 - Summarized news from GPT-4

-This paper tests both zero shot and one shot quieries on GPT-4 and isntruction based fine tuning on Open LLaMA. **The Results indicate that fine-tuned LLMs are capable of making decisions by analyzing multi-modal financial data thereby extracting menaingful insights and yielding explainabble forecasts.**
+This paper tests both zero shot and one shot quieries on GPT-4 and isntruction based fine tuning on Open LLaMA. **The Results indicate that fine-tuned LLMs are capable of making decisions by analyzing multi-modal financial data thereby extracting meaningful insights and yielding explainable forecasts.**

 ###### Lopez-Lira Experiment
  Similarly, a model from Lopez-Lira and Tang directly queries ChatGPT and other large language models for stock market return predictions by using news headlines.
 A linear regression of the next day’s stock return is conducted on the recom- mendation score.
 A positive correlation between the scores and subsequent returns is observed, showing the potential of LLMs to comprehend and forecast financial time series.